 According to a study published in the journal Science Advances, since the manufacturing of plastics in the 1950s, 8,3 billion tons is the cumulative number for any plastic that has ever been manufactured.
 Of this number, 6,3 billion tons have already become trash, and almost 80% of that amount is currently sitting in landfills.

 It’s incredibly easy to add to this number whilst on holiday, which is why it’s best to take a preemptive approach.
 The best way to do this is to pack an empty glass water bottle.
 Wherever you’ll be in the world, you will be able to rehydrate without having to purchase any plastic-packaged beverages.

 Carrying around a reusable bag is also a great way to avoid using plastic bags.

 Before you board the plane, do your best to pack snacks in reusable containers.
 This will prevent you from purchasing in-flight meals.
 These meals are often packaged in plastic and this can increase the amount of waste generated by the airlines.

-When sampling the local cuisine, be sure that you only indulge in foods that are plastic and packaged lightly.
-In terms of takeaway, only buy from places that use recyclable and eco-friendly packaging.
-Moreover, refuse any extra plastic utensils, napkins or straws.
+When sampling local cuisine, be sure to only indulge in foods that are plastic and packaged lightly.
+In terms of takeaways, only buy from places that use recyclable and eco-friendly packaging.
+Moreover, refuse any extra plastic utensils, napkins, or straws.